Battle of Maida: Aftermath

-The allies suffered a major setback on 18 July when the long Siege of Gaeta ended.
+The Third Coalition suffered a major setback on 18 July when the long siege of Gaeta ended.
 After the French siege artillery breached Gaeta's walls, the Neapolitan garrison capitulated.
 By marching south, Stuart and Smith missed a chance to intervene in the siege or to land at Naples and attempt to overthrow Joseph's government.
 The surrender freed Masséna's force for operations in Calabria.
 In Stuart's defence, his expedition had successfully accomplished its main objective, which was to prevent any early invasion of Sicily.
 He also lengthened the revolt, which the French would not bring under control until 1807.

-The political situation in southern Italy would remain unchanged until 1815, with the British and Sicilian troops guarding the Bourbon King Ferdinand in Sicily and the Napoleonic King of Naples controlling the mainland.
-The British failed to use their naval superiority around Italy and did little to harass the French on the mainland.
-In 1808, Joachim Murat became the King of Naples after Joseph Bonaparte was sent to govern Spain.
-Murat made various attempts to cross the Strait of Sicily, which all ended in failure, despite once managing to secure a foothold in Sicily.
-It was not until Austria defeated Murat in the Neapolitan War in 1815, that King Ferdinand was finally restored to the Neapolitan throne.
+The political situation in southern Italy would remain unchanged until 1815, with Sicilian forces controlling Sicily with British held and the Napoleonic Kingdom of Naples controlling the mainland.
+The British failed to exploit their naval superiority around Italy and did little to harass the French on the mainland.
+In 1808, Joachim Murat became King of Naples after Joseph Bonaparte became the King of Spain.
+Murat made various attempts to cross the Strait of Sicily, which all ended in failure, despite once managing to briefly secure a foothold in Sicily.
+It was not until Austria defeated Murat in the Neapolitan War in 1815 that King Ferdinand was finally restored to the Neapolitan throne.